 Mysteries and horror stories and even true crime narratives ultimately exist in our culture to reinforce dominant hegemonies: patriarchal order, threatened by chaos in its most monstrous forms, gets restored in the end.
 You can see all of this in the ways Elisa Lam was interpreted once she could no longer speak for herself.

-I memorized Elisa Lam’s movement, second-by-second, in order to then excavate it.
+In response, I began memorizing her movement, second-by-second.
 Working like a somatic detective, choreographically and cinematographically, I have created a sequence of performances and videos that puts her physical knowledge at the center of any possible attempt to “understand” her unknowable experience.